InfosecExtra/awstesting/README.md

 This policy specifies a condition that targets repositories with names matching a certain pattern (repo:*hacktricks-training*).
 This allows GitHub Actions to assume the role.

 Key Insight
 By observing the wildcard in the repository name (*reponame), I realized that I could exploit this condition.
-I created my own GitHub repository using the same naming convention and leveraged GitHub Actions to gain a valid user session.
+I created my this GitHub repository using the same naming convention and leveraged GitHub Actions to gain a valid user session.

 With this, I was able to assume the role and access the secrets stored in AWS, ultimately revealing the flag.